morse-simulator/morse/doc/morse/user/communication_services.rst

 Communication services
 ======================

-MORSE exposes services which allow to extract geometric information from the simulator which can be next used as input for communication simulation.
-It can be seen as a simple example about how to query information about the inner geometric model of Morse simulator.
+MORSE exposes services which allow you to extract geometric information from the simulator which can then be used as input for communication simulation.
+It can be seen as a simple example of how to query information about the inner geometric model of the Morse simulator.

 The services is automatically exposed on a socket interface, on port 4000.